-3. How timely are your meaningful financial statements?
+3. How timely are your meaningful and actionable financial statements?

 Do you receive meaningful financial reporting by the third or fourth day of every month, and if so, what is your trailing 12-month, nine-month, and three-month profit before taxes, along with operating cash flow and free cash flow?

 When I became a Free Agent CFO™ in 2001, I decided I would deliver financial intelligence in the same way that was found in much larger organizations.
 I was taken aback when my second client told me, “Mark, this is the first time I’ve ever understood my numbers.”
 At the time, one of the most prominent CPAs in his town was generating his monthly financials.
-Incidentally, he’s still a client today, and probably one of the most financially intelligent CEOs I’ve ever served.
-He went on to say his banker passed around the reporting because they were not used to that type of management analysis.
+Incidentally, he’s still a client today and probably one of the most financially intelligent CEOs I’ve ever served.
+He said his banker passed around the reporting because they were not used to that type of management analysis.

 Meaningful financial information is critical.
 It leads to better decision-making.
 From chaos to clarity.
 That’s what happens to the CEO who is provided reporting that finally makes sense.
 Furthermore, cash is far easier to manage and forecast with meaningful financials that are available that first week of the new month.

 4. Are you constantly managing the gap?

-After you receive your financials, are you then analyzing your actual results against your planned numbers?
+After you receive your financials, are you analyzing your actual results against your planned numbers?
 And immediately thereafter, do you roll your profit plan over a 12 or 18-month time period?
 If so, what are your targeted sales 12 months out?
 How about 18 months?
 And how about pre-tax profits?

 The ability to model your business using key revenue and cost drivers with a reasonable degree of accuracy is the ultimate in achieving financial intelligence.
 You will never be a business winner by forecasting sales and profit margins over time.
 But the insights you will gain from this process cannot even be measured.

 When you follow this easy exercise each month, spotting liquidity problems on the horizon can be dealt with proactively.

 5. Are you constantly growing the value of your business?